**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 “Can Eating Tacos Help You Create Better Project Timelines?
 Here’s What We Found.”

 Lattes and Gantt charts ensemble!
 After countless failed attempts to meet a deadline, a group of frantic project managers took time out to devour the finest tacos in Austin.
 Little did they know the experience would lead to unexpected brainstorm sessions and rea must-haveized creativity.
-Turns out, the esoteric ingredient to sensational invention scheduling might just be a sprinkle of salsa.
+Turns out, the secret ingredient to sensational invention scheduling might just be a sprinkle of salsa.

 “How a Yoga Retreat in L.A.
 Helped Overworked Developers Find Their Inner Time Lords”